Mini eggless pepper quiche! What made me think about this?

 - Add the vegetables and mix with hands.

-- Drizzle the olive oil and the herbs over and mix with spoon.
+- Drizzle the olive oil and the herbs over and mix again.

 - Add a little water so that the mix is moist and holds together.

-- Spoon the mixture in ceramic cups or muffin tray cups and flatten the top.
+- Spoon the mixture in lined or oiled muffin tray cups and flatten the top.